-NEW EDUCATOR – Glossy magazine published twice a year, includes news and feature articles about research, policy, faculty, students and alumni
+NEW EDUCATOR – Glossy magazine published once or twice a year, includes news and feature articles about research, policy, faculty, students and alumni

 RANKINGS – A one-page (two sided) flyer highlighting our graduate program rankings, plus general points of distinction for the college

 GUIDE TO GRADUATE PROGRAMS – A booklet detailing the college's graduate program offerings